Lucie Rose Donlan Rocks Lace-Up Swimsuit To Ring In Her 22nd Birthday

-Lucie Rose Donlan is celebrating her 22nd birthday today and shared an eye-catching swimsuit pic on Instagram.
+Lucie Rose Donlan is celebrating her 22nd birthday today, and she shared an eye-catching swimsuit pic on Instagram.
 She showed off her toned figure in a lace-up one-piece that flattered her curves.
-And although the photo was a fun and flirty one, the Love Island star noted that she’d already had a different snap taken down multiple times by the social media platform, likely for violating their nudity policy.
+And although the photo was fun and flirty, the Love Island star noted that she’d already had a different snap taken down multiple times by the social media platform, likely for violating their nudity policy.

-The new photo showed her posing with her hands on railings with a view of a bright blue pool below.
+The new photo showed her posing with her hands on a railing with a view of a bright blue pool below.
 She glanced down with her eyes closed and gave a slight pout.

 The swimsuit had thick straps, a scoop neckline, and a lace-up accent down the middle.
 There with five large grommets on either side with a string that she tied into a bow at the top.
 Her cleavage was hard to miss, along with her toned legs and trim waist.

-Lucie wore her hair down in a casual hairstyle and her locks glowed in the sunlight.
-She brushed most of it behind her shoulders although several pieces fell around her face.
-Moreover, the model wore minimal makeup, opting to go foundation-free so her freckles were visible.
+Lucie wore her hair down in a casual hairstyle, and her locks glowed in the sunlight.
+She brushed most of it behind her shoulders, although several strands fell around her face.
+The model wore minimal makeup, opting to go foundation-free so her freckles were visible.
 She also sported pink eyeshadow, mascara, and light pink lipstick.

 Additionally, the sensation didn’t wear any visible accessories and kept the focus on her physique.